ajpar94/clone-wars-episode-app/README.md

 - **Clone Troopers** focuses on Domino Squad across different periods during the war.
 You see how some of them turn from rookies into ARC troopers.

-- **Aggressive Negotiations** includes **4x14 A Friend in Need**, partly because it's linked throuhg Lux, and also because I wanted it to be the debut of Ahsoka’s new lightsabers.
+- **Aggressive Negotiations** includes **4x14 A Friend in Need**, partly because it's linked through Lux, and also because I wanted it to be the debut of Ahsoka’s new lightsabers.

 - I grouped all the **Dathomir** content closer to the **Darth Maul** arcs for narrative cohesion.